anupdsouza/anupdsouza.github.io/_posts/2024-02-08-google-carousal-effect.md

 }
 ```

-Firstly, we need a ScrollView with an HStack of item views.
+Firstly, we need a `ScrollView` with an `HStack` of item views.
 Each item view has a fixed width unless it is the selected item i.e. tapped item instead of hovered; in which case it displays wider than other items in order to display more details.

 We add a `onTapGesture` modifier to the view to set  the selected item to the one we tapped on or set it to nil if it was previously selected.
 We do this inside the `withAnimation` function with duration of `0.4`.
 In case you're wondering, I got this duration by inspecting the web carousal item properties in Chrome.

-We then `scrollTo` the selected item with the anchor set to `center` to bring the item into view if it is obscured in any way.
+We then `scrollTo` the selected item with the anchor set to `center` using the `ScrollViewReader` proxy to bring the item into view if it is obscured in any way.

 For the actual item view, the crux looks something like this:
 ```